 Today’s Post by Joe Farace

-Modeling Agencies: It’s not a bad idea to contact every modeling agency in your city/town and let them know you will provide free or low cost test shoots for new and aspiring models.
-Most of them will ignore you or blow you off but don’t be discouraged and keep trying.
+If you;re looking to find glamour models, one idea that has worked for me in the last is to contact every modeling agency in your area and let them know you would like to offer free or low cost test shoots for new and aspiring models.
+The reality is that most agencies will ignore you or blow you off but don’t be discouraged and keep trying.
 I managed to make a connection with one agency who appreciated what I could offer their clients and worked with them for eight years photographing dozens of new and aspiring models until my contact left the company and their replacement could care less.
 But keep at it.

 That form is included in my book Joe Farace’s Glamour Photography but I’ll find a way to post a PDF of it here and will update this post when I do.
-Used copies of the book is around five bucks and includes lots of model release forms too, plus useful information about working with models.
+Used copies of the book is around ten bucks—new copies are $34.95—and includes lots of model release forms too, plus useful information about working with models.

 Immediately after a test shoot, I give the model their choice of a CD or flash drive of all the JPEG images made during the test shoot.
 I typically shoot RAW+JPEG; they get the JPEGs, I use the RAW files for retouching and for my blogs/books/whatever but will also give retouched JPEGs to models upon request.
-But models never—and I’m not kidding, never—pick the same images as a photographer does.
+But models never pick the same images as a photographer does.
 We want a great looking image; they want an image that hides or eliminates what they (and only they) see as their greatest flaw.
 It doesn’t matter if the photo is bad, all they care about is that “flaw.”

-These days most models choose the flash drive option and I buy 16GB USB 2.0 Flash Drives from Micro Center for less than three bucks.
+These days most models choose the flash drive option and I buy 16GB USB 2.0 Flash Drives for around than three bucks.
 That’s more expensive than a CD/DVD but is typically more convenient for the model.
-The model can take the drive/disc to Walgreen’s or whatever and get inexpensive prints made.
 Some photographers only provide a few, edited images from model test shoots but I like to give them everything because it’s a more of a fair trade and makes them more likely to want to shoot with you again.

 The most important thing to remember when looking for glamour models is to be yourself and always be honest, respectful, ethical, and courteous in all of your dealings with them